sdc-china/IDA-doc/_posts/2018-01-15-pipeline-configuration-PCtoPS.md

    g.
 You can find you can use ssh to login into that server.

-### Define pipeline from PC to PS
+### Define pipeline from PC to PS through online deployment

-1. Define the pipeline for deployment snapshot from PC to PS.
+1. Define the pipeline for deployment snapshot from PC to an online PS.

    ![][pipeline_pstops]

+2. For the Deloyment step, you need to select **Online Install** for it.

+   ![][pipeline_online_deploy]

 3. Run the pipeline, then you can check the pipeline build status.
 If sucessful, it means the snapshot is deployed from PC to PS side.